Did you know you can make butter in a jar using just cream?

-- Half fill the container and shut the lid tightly.
+Half fill the jar and shut the lid tightly.

-Your cream should have turned into a lump of butter with some milky looking liquid left behind.
+Shake for longer and the cream will turn into a lump of butter with some milky looking liquid left behind ( buttermilk )

 What do you think of the taste?
 It should taste quite different to shop bought butter as it doesn’t have any added flavourings or preservatives.